waltermblair/docker-demo/README.md

 docker-compose -f services.yml up docker-compose -f apps.yml up
 ```
-go get a cup of coffee while everything downloads, and then find app at localhost:3000
+Go get a cup of coffee while everything downloads, and then find app at localhost:3000.
+To poke at the other apps and services that are running, check apps.yml and services.yml for what port they're using on localhost.
+For example, kibana is on localhost:5601

 ## development & local docker registry
 For local development, you'll want to be sure your apps.yml pulls image from local registry rather than docker hub.